lieuzhenghong/lieuzhenghong.github.io-source/explorations/pap_exploration/pap-smc-grc.md

 seats the PAP would win if it had five strong candidates and the opposition had two.
 The PAP puts its five strong candidates anywhere and the Opp judiciously avoids those strong candidates.
-The end result is that the PAP wins five districts, loses districts, and draws the remaining (31-5-2 = 24) districts, winning a total of (24/2 + 5 = 17) seats out of 31.
+The end result is that the PAP wins five districts, loses two districts, and draws the remaining (31-5-2 = 24) districts, winning a total of (24/2 + 5 = 17) seats out of 31.

 The second table shows the number of seats won under a landscape with 6 SMCs